 - How to Get There: Depending on where you’re going in the parks, Sequoia and Kings Canyon are roughly an hour from Fresno and three and a half hours from both Los Angeles and San Francisco in ideal traffic conditions.
 Fresno Yosemite Airport has nonstop flights to Seattle, Los Angeles, Denver, and other destinations, though fares can be pricey.

 - What to Do: Though Yosemite’s vertical assets get more attention, Sequoia and Kings Canyon are popular rock climbing destinations.
 If you’d prefer to keep both feet on the ground, popular day hikes abound.
 For an alpine experience, check out the Mineral King area.
+Prepare appropriately: You’ll need to go slower and pack more water and sun protection at these altitudes.
 To see more of the sequoia groves than you would from the road, use Grant Grove Village as a home base to explore mid-elevation canyons and crags.

 - Special Events and Attractions: In Sequoia, the Giant Forest Museum is a great place to start if you or your kids are interested in the science behind this area’s unique ecosystem.
 And don’t leave without snapping selfies with General Sherman and General Grant.